-If you’ve ever cooked with highbush cranberries, if you’re like me, the first thing you did was probably try to imitate cranberry sauce.
-This is my simple version.
+If you've ever cooked with highbush cranberries, if you're like me, the first thing you did was probably try to imitate cranberry sauce.
+If you want an easy version that tastes like the real thing, read on.

 I don't really love using cornstarch much, which is something that people might reach for.
 Don't get me wrong, it works, for this I'd rather reach for a natural thickener.
 Apple sauce is plentiful this time of year, and naturally sweet so it's a shoe-in, although I try to not use too much as it will lighten the color of the sauce, which I think looks the best red/blush and not too pink.